 But it was in Australia that opportunity knocked for Hodgen to take another look at a life working in the airport industry.

 “I left the executive team at Jetstar to join Australia Pacific Airports Corporation (owners and operators of Melbourne Airport and Launceston Airport) and that started a new career in airports,” Hodgen says.

 “I worked at Melbourne for almost three years as part of the team delivering the new T4, with us starting out with a blank sheet of paper and eventually taking the design to tender for construction of the 10 million passengers-per-year terminal, apron, car parks and transport interchange.
-I’ve now been working in the aviation industry for over 41 years and it has been a wonderful industry to be part of.”

 Now leading the charge at the award-winning Launceston Airport, Hodgen joined the Australian Airports Association (AAA) Board in 2017 and was named deputy chair a year later.

 He says it has been a “particularly enjoyable Board” to be part of, because the directors are closely engaged with the AAA’s membership, particularly through state division meetings and the association’s events program.